 The model's ability to estimate unobservable true economic returns and re-smooth them to mimic reported returns provides investors with valuable insights into fund performance, enabling more informed decision-making.
 The use of time-weighted returns and the incorporation of stochastic search variable selection (SSVS) further enhance the model's robustness and adaptability to various market conditions and investment scenarios.

 As alternative investments continue to gain prominence in the portfolios of institutional and individual investors, the need for sophisticated quantitative tools like ours will only grow.
-By providing a systematic and data-driven approach to evaluating alternative investment funds, we contribute to the democratization of these asset classes and supports the ongoing expansion and liquidity of the alternative investment market.
+By providing a systematic and data-driven approach to evaluating alternative investment funds, we contribute to the democratization of these asset classes and support the ongoing expansion and liquidity of the alternative investment market.

 In conclusion, our model represents a powerful tool for investors, fund managers, and researchers seeking to navigate the complexities of alternative investments.
 As the model continues to evolve and incorporate new data and insights, it has the potential to become an industry standard, driving innovation and growth in the alternative investment space.